Salvation is a rescue operation. To understand salvation, we need to know what the problem was, what God did about it, and how we respond to it.

 When God made humans, he made them “in his own image,” and he pronounced his creation “very good” (Genesis 1:26-27, 31).
 Humans were a wonderful creation: made from dust, but energized by the breath of God (Genesis 2:7).

-"The image of God" probably includes intelligence, creativity and power over creation.
-It also includes the ability to have relationships and to make moral choices.
+“The image of God” probably includes intelligence, creativity and power over creation.
+It also includes the ability to have relationships and make moral choices.
 We are in some way like God himself.
 That’s because God has something special in mind for us, his children.

 Genesis tells us that the first humans did something God had warned them not to do (Genesis 3:1-13).
 Their disobedience showed that they did not trust God, and it was a violation of his trust in them.
 By being faithless, they had broken the relationship and fallen short of what God wanted for them.
 They were becoming less like God.
-The result, said God, was struggle, pain and death (vv.
-16-19).
+The result, said God, was struggle, pain and death (verses 16-19).
 If they were not going to follow the Maker’s instructions, they were going to end up doing things the hard way.

 Humans are noble and crude at the same time.
 We can have high ideals, and yet be barbaric.
 We are like God, and yet ungodly.
 We are not the way we are supposed to be.
 Even though we have messed ourselves up, God still considers us to be made in his image (Genesis 9:6).
 The potential is still there for us to be like God.
 This is why he wants to rescue us, to save us, to restore the relationship he had with us.

 God wants to give us eternal life, free from pain, on good terms with God and with each other.
 He wants our intelligence, creativity and power to be used for good.
 He wants us to be like he is, to be even better than the first humans were.
 This is salvation.